dev7a/otelcol-con-spaneventtolog/README.md

-# Span Event to Logs Connector
+# Span Events to Logs Connector

 A standalone OpenTelemetry Collector connector component that extracts span events and converts them into log records.
 This project enables unified telemetry ingestion by bridging trace events with log processing pipelines.